austin-bitcoin-developers/regtest-dev-environment/README.md

 `alice-cli listunspent 0`

-The 0 is for minimum confirmations, now we se Alice's transaction as unconfirmed, it will show in her balance once a block is mined.
+The 0 is for minimum confirmations, now we see Alice's transaction as unconfirmed, it will show in her balance once a block is mined.

+Exercise: send a transaction from Alice to Bob and verify that Bob has received

+### Additional Topics

+makeup of a transaction

+run `simulate.js` and show how it is useful

+create, sign and send raw transactions

+create, sign and send multisig transaction

 ### Install nodes-debug(optional)